LeventCelik/Sokoban/README.md

 Currently, the scaling is not working perfectly.
 This can be observed particularly well by the keyboard buttons resizing, which we decided to keep as a _feature_.

-Choice of Phaser was a good idea - there are numerous resources online for learning the basics, as well as examples for more complicated functionality.
+Choice of Phaser was a good idea - there are numerous resources online for learning the basics, as well as examples and a helpful community for more complicated functionality.
 Moreover, it can almost trivially be deployed into a web server; thus, can easily be developed.
+At first we were in between using JS and PyScript, and we decided on JS becuase it is proven to be stable across browsers.
+This choice helped us greatly, because the game engines written on Python may not have workes as well as Phaser on a browser environment.

+We have learnt the value of refactoring in this project; as, there are many ways of achieving similar tasks using Phaser, and some end up not working in the end.
+Keeping an oranized structure and avoiding hard coding was especially important un an unfamiliar environment.

+We also intend to continue on this project by adding new levels, a user interface for choosing levels, support for creating accounts and saving data, as well as a leaderboard.